membraneframework/membrane_tutorials/broadcasting/06_RTSP_Introduction.md

 # Introduction

-Being one of the oldest video transmission protocols, RTSP isn't so popular today anymore.
-However, there are still areas where it is still in use, primarily by surveillance cameras.
+Other than RTMP, another protocol which is sometimes used for streaming media to the server is RTSP.
+It isn't so popular today anymore, however, there are still areas where it is still in use, primarily by surveillance cameras.
 In the next couple chapters, we would like to show you a modification of the current RTMP to HLS converter, that will allow us to convert an RTSP stream instead.

 ## Use case